caligari87/ObAddon/readme.md

 * Layout Absurdification!
 This module attempts to create more interesting maps by forcing certain shape rules in the grammar set to be much more prominent than normal.

-* Strecthed mode!
+* Stretched mode!
 Create extremely long, stringy levels that expand towards only one direction - forwards or backwards!

 * Toggle for turning prebuilt levels on or off.

 * Exposed parameters for the Sky Generator such as day/night and mountain settings.
 Play an entire generated WAD at night mood... for the mood.

-* Expanded controls for monster setting, such as trap style, monster mix-it-up fine tune, and monster placement inside secrets.
+* Expanded controls for monster setting, such as trap style, monster mix-it-up fine tune, and monster placement inside secrets and traps.

 * LOTS and LOTS of new shape rules such as new steepness shapes, new liquid shapes, new shape of all sorts.
 Above 200% more shapes than vanilla! (or at least 200% new lines...)